geudde/attic-chest/pages/02.season-1/07.meeting-07/10.constellation-2/docs.md

 All around him astonish’d the action surveyed
 And sketches I’m told by some artists were made.
 Roberto well pleased with his steed’s easy motion
-In amazement looked down on the earth and the ocean
+In amazement looked down on the Earth and the ocean
 And in London alone was surprised to survey
 The millions of lines on Saint Valentine’s day.
 But in spite of their fabled distresses I ween